drequeary/Vifpics-Light/README.md

 ## Filename
 Enter output filename.
 If not specified, Vifpics will automatically generate a filename.

-# Generating Frames
+# Generating Stills
-You can generate frames from videos or animated images.
+You can generate image stills from videos or animated images.

 ## Source
 Select source.
 This can be a video or animated image.